 A bit about me: I studied journalism in undergrad.
-For a time, I was a journalist for a family-owned daily newspaper in Vicksburg, MS. I did a few other things before entering grad school in philosophy in my mid-20s.
+For a time, I was a journalist for a small daily newspaper in Vicksburg, MS. I entered grad school in philosophy with no prior philosophical training.
+Ignorance is either bliss or the absence of bliss's opposite.
 I got an M.A. at Colorado State: a fantastic place.
-I then went to Florida State for a Ph.D., where it was my distinct honour to study with Al Mele and others.
+I then went to Florida State for a Ph.D., where I studied with Al Mele and others.
+Al's approach to philosophy was very influential for me, and his work on action remains an important touchstone for my own.
 I wrote on control over action and on consciousness, and on how they come together (and how they do not).
 When I finished there I took a post-doc at Oxford, at the Centre for Neuroethics, which is with the Faculty of Philosophy.
-I'm still at Oxford, but now I'm on a Wellcome Trust Research Fellowship, at the Oxford Uehiro Centre for Practical Ethics.
-I'm also on a Junior Research Fellowship at Jesus College.
+After a year in that post-doc, I was awarded a three-year Wellcome Trust Fellowship, and (separately) a Junior Research Fellowship at Jesus College.

-I work on issues in the philosophy of mind and applied ethics.
+I work on issues in the philosophy of mind/cognitive science, in action theory and in neuroethics.
 I'm writing a book on the nature of agency (Tentative title: 'The Shape of Action: Control, Consciousness, Knowledge').
 And I'm writing a series of papers - maybe a book one day - on the moral significance of consciousness.